For immediate release:

 RUTHERGLEN AND CAMBUSLANG PROJECTS SEE WINDFALL FROM CLIMATE CHALLENGE FUND

-SNP MSP Clare Haughey has praised organisations from Rutherglen and Cambuslang who have been awarded bumper grants due to their efforts in cutting carbon emissions.
+MSP Clare Haughey has praised organisations from Rutherglen and Cambuslang who have been awarded bumper grants due to their efforts in cutting carbon emissions.

 The Climate Challenge Fund (CCF), an initiative launched by the Scottish Government to combat climate change, has helped over 1,000 projects across Scotland since its inception – with over £100 million in funding being awarded over the last decade.